openhab/openhab-addons/bundles/org.openhab.binding.homematic/README.md

   }
 ```

-The `Type` is the device type, channel number and lowercase channel name separated with a underscore.
+The `Type` is the device type, channel number and lowercase channel name separated with an underscore.
 Note that, for Homegear devices, in contrast to the specification of the Rhing above no `HG-` prefix is needed for the specification of the Type of the Channel.

 The channel configs are optional.